New York Mets minor league players: Jack Wenninger

-Jonathan Andrew Wenninger (born March 14, 2002) is an American professional baseball pitcher in the New York Mets organization.
+Jonathan Andrew Wenninger Jr. (born March 14, 2002) is an American professional baseball pitcher in the New York Mets organization.

 Wenninger attended Cary-Grove High School in Cary, Illinois, and played college baseball at Murray State University and the University of Illinois.
 As a junior at Illinois in 2023, he started 14 games and went 6–4 with a 4.71 ERA over 80 1/3 innings.
 After the season, he was selected by the New York Mets in the sixth round of the 2023 Major League Baseball draft.
 He signed with the team for $225,000.

 Wenninger made his professional debut after signing and played with both the Florida Complex League Mets and St. Lucie Mets, appearing in two games total.
 He returned to St. Lucie to open the 2024 season and was promoted to the Brooklyn Cyclones in early July.
 Over 25 games (19 starts) between both teams, he pitched to a 4–6 record, a 4.30 ERA, and 140 strikeouts over 115 innings.
 Wenninger was assigned to the Binghamton Rumble Ponies to start the 2025 season and was named the team's Opening Day starter.
+He spent the whole season with Binghamton and started 26 games, going 12-6 with a 2.92 ERA and 147 strikeouts over 135 1/3 innings.
+Wenninger was assigned to the Syracuse Mets for the 2026 season.
+Over 26 games (22 starts), he had a 5-8 record, a 4.54 ERA, 123 strikeouts, and 68 walks across 115 innings.